SohirMaskey/raincast-gnn/README.md

 > *Christopher Bülte, Sohir Maskey, Philipp Scholl, Jonas von Berg, Gitta Kutyniok*
 > Published as a workshop paper at “Tackling Climate Change with Machine Learning”, ICLR 2025

+This repository implements a graph-based post-processing framework for ensemble precipitation forecasts.
+The approach leverages graph neural networks to explicitly model spatial dependencies and to improve the prediction of extreme rainfall events.
+**This code started as a fork from [gnn-post-processing](https://github.com/hits-mli/gnn-post-processing/tree/main).**

 ## Table of Contents

 1. [Introduction](#introduction)